ombori/grid-docs/grid-signals/nodejs-integration.md

 !> Grid Signals is currently in pre-release.
 Breaking changes are not likely but can still occur before production release in March

-This page describes how you can integrate your NodeJS or Non-react javascript-based gridapps.
+This page describes how you can integrate your NodeJS or Non-react JavaScript-based gridapps.

 #### Functions
 - [init](grid-signals/nodejs-integration?id=init)